cdondi/aiml_movie_recommendation/README.md

 ## **Key Features**

 - **Customizable Hybrid Recommendations**:

   - Adjust weights for content-based and collaborative filtering to get tailored results.

 - **Efficient Memory Usage**:

-   - Precomputed cosine similarity matrix stored in HDF5 format for content-based filtering.
+  - Precomputed cosine similarity matrix stored in a FAISS vector store for content-based filtering.
   - Optimized SVD for collaborative filtering.

 - **Interactive Interface**:
   - Built with Streamlit for a user-friendly experience.

 ---